Benjaminreinhard/reinforcement_learning_for_tictactoe_and_connectfour/README.md

 ## Installation

-Download this repo to your local computer and check if you have installed the necessary packages.
+Download this repo to your local device and check if you have installed the necessary packages.
 To do so, run:

 ```
 git clone https://github.com/Benjaminreinhard/reinforcement_learning_for_tictactoe_and_connectfour